strimzi/strimzi.github.io/_posts/2018-05-17-running-strimzi-on-openshift-online.md

 author: "Jakub Scholz"
 ---

-OpenShift Online is a managed OpenShift as a Service offering from Red Hat.
-It has a Starter tier and Pro tier.
+OpenShift Online is a managed OpenShift-as-a-Service offering from Red Hat.
+It has a Starter tier and a Pro tier.
 The Starter tier is for free, but offers only very limited resources.
 In the Pro tier, you can buy additional resources.
 Can it be used to run Apache Kafka using the Strimzi project?
-Of course it can.
+Of course it can!
 But OpenShift Online has some limitations.
 So we will need to do some modifications to the default Strimzi installation files to get it up and running.